-After final approval by the Academic Dean or the Dean's designate, grades will not be changed unless there are computational or clerical errors, such as incorrect point calculation or a clear failure to read or grade a portion of the exam, or if two pages of an exam are stuck together.
+After final approval by the Dean or the Dean's designate, grades will not be changed unless there are computational or clerical errors, such as incorrect point calculation or a clear failure to read or grade a portion of the exam, or if two pages of an exam are stuck together.
 An allegation that an instructor has not fairly graded an examination or has departed from the established grading policy outlined in the grading guidelines will be treated as an allegation of a material mistake.

 Before filing a petition for a grade appeal, the student must first meet with the course professor to discuss the exam and their exam answers.
 Grade appeals based on computational error, clerical error, or material mistake must be submitted as a written petition with any accompanying supporting documents or materials within 30 calendar days of the final grades being made available to the student.
-Written grade appeals and attachments should be emailed to the Registrar and Academic Dean.
+Written grade appeals and attachments should be emailed to the Registrar and Dean.

-The authority to decide student grade appeals for computational or clerical errors is held by the Academic Dean or the Dean's designate.
-If timely submitted, a computational or clerical error in grading may be corrected at the administrative level by the Academic Dean or the Dean's designate.
+The authority to decide student grade appeals for computational or clerical errors is held by the Dean or the Dean's designate.
+If timely submitted, a computational or clerical error in grading may be corrected at the administrative level by the Dean or the Dean's designate.
 The authority to decide student grade appeals based on an alleged material mistake is held by the Academic Standards Committee.
-Upon receipt of a petition alleging a material mistake, the Academic Dean will forward the petition to the ASC.
+Upon receipt of a petition alleging a material mistake, the Dean will forward the petition to the ASC.

 When conducting exam grade reviews, the ASC shall give deference to the grading decisions of faculty members.
-Grades will not be changed unless the ASC finds, by clear, convincing and objectively verifiable evidence, that the grade reflected unfairness, a departure from the grading policy, or a clear grading error.
+Grades will not be changed unless the ASC finds, by clear, convincing, and objectively verifiable evidence, that the grade reflected unfairness, a departure from the grading policy, or a clear grading error.
 Students must provide relevant and credible evidence to support the allegations in their petition.
 Petitions received without such evidence will be denied on the basis that the petition is insufficient.
 A student's belief that the exam analysis or answer provided deserved a higher grade does not constitute objectively verifiable evidence warranting a change by the ASC.
-The academic standards committee will communicate its decision to the student and the Academic Dean.
+The Academic Standards Committee will communicate its decision to the student and the Dean.

 The Academic Standards Committee's decision is final.
-Upon student request, the Academic Dean may conduct a final review.
+Upon student request within five days of the committee's decision, the Dean may conduct a final review.
 That final review is limited to confirmation that the Academic Standards Committee afforded the procedural due process required by the law school's academic policies.
 Additional evidence and arguments are not considered in the final review.
+Students seeking a review must provide clear and convincing evidence in writing that the decision was subject to such clear procedural error that it affected the outcome.
 The decision upon review is final and not appealable.